Dedham, Massachusetts, in the American Civil War: Battles of the Crater and of Poplar Spring Church

 The Dedham men of the 35th bore a part in the Siege of Petersburg and the closing campaign.
 At first they were employed in throwing up earth works and batteries, laying down abattis, and in the construction of works necessary for a besieging army.
 At the memorable explosion of the mine on July 30, 1864 it was their duty to advance after the explosion and turn the works of the enemy.
 Private Michael Colbert was killed in the advance of the regiment over the works.
 The crater was left in the command of Lt.
 Farrington, who later moved to Dedham.

-At Poplar Spring Church on September 30, John W. Fiske, formerly a Sergeant in Company I but recently promoted to be First Lieutenant in the 58th Massachuestts Infantry, was killed and buried on the field.
+At Poplar Spring Church on September 30, John W. Fiske, formerly a Sergeant in Company I but recently promoted to be first lieutenant in the 58th Massachusetts Infantry, was killed and buried on the field.

 The 35th musters out

 Nothing decisive occurred to the 18th during the winter of 1864-5.
 In March 1865, it was removed to a part of Fort Sedgwick, about four hundred yards from the enemy's works.
 This was a post of great danger, being subject to an almost continuous fire, and where they passed one month.
 On April 2, they assaulted Fort Mahone, the rebel work opposite and held a portion of it.
-During the same night, Petersburg was evacuated by the enemy and on the next morning the men had the satisfaction of marching through the streets of Petersburg with colors flying, band playing, and of receiving with shouts of victory and welcome the President of the United States as he rode along their lines.
+During the same night, Petersburg was evacuated by the enemy and on the next morning the men had the satisfaction of marching through the streets of Petersburg with colors flying, band playing, and of receiving with shouts of victory and welcome the president of the United States as he rode along their lines.
 After Lee's surrender, the regiment passed in review at Washington on May 23, reached Massachusetts on June 13, and were mustered out of service on June 27.

 The 35th saw nearly three years of active service, beginning almost with the day of their arrival in the field.
 On its colors were inscribed, by an order of General Meade, the names of 13 battles to which was afterwards added a 14th.
 Their campaigns were not limited by a state or a department.
 They fought in Kentucky, East Tennessee, and Mississippi, as well as in Maryland and Virginia.
 In many of their battles, their position was among the most exposed to the enemy and sometimes in the most deadly conflicts.
 It became a proverb among the soldiers that the commanding officer of the 35th was sure to be struck down in every engagement.

 Of the 68 who enlisted from Dedham, six were killed in battle and one more died soon after of his wounds, five died in the service from disease, eight were discharged on account of their wounds, and eleven for disability.
 The Town desired to give them a public welcome home, but they declined the honor, saying they preferred to pass without ceremony from the life of the soldier to that of the citizen.